Tboumpsh/Varagh_Platform/README.md

 ## How to use it?
 Oh comrade!
 It was a good question.
-This project cannot be kept in the Github Run (but with trouble) because of its small server and database, so download it first and then open the terminal and by `npm i` until all the files And install the packages on your location, then drive the project by writing the `npm run dev` command.
+This project cannot be kept in the Github Run (but with trouble) because of its small server and database, so download it first and then open the terminal and by `npm i` until all the files And install the packages on your location, then drive the project by writing the `npm run dev` command and `npm run db`.
 Hope to work with it for you to enjoy

 > In fact, one of my goals in this project has been to launch a **micro-frontend** project.😎